Teaching Black History in Schools

 - Black History – a Critical Evaluation of the National Curriculum

-- An Introduction to African Philosophies of History
+- An Introduction to African Approaches to History

 Module 2: Teaching Black History as British History

-- Introduction to Teaching Black History as British History
+- Expanding Geographies and Expanding Narratives in the Teaching of Black History as British History

 - Teaching Constructive Black British Histories